ansible/ansible-content-parser/README.md

-(a local directory, an archive file or a git URL) by running `ansible-lint` internally, updates Ansible files using the [Autofix feature of `ansible-lint`](https://ansible.readthedocs.io/projects/lint/autofix/) and generates the `ftdata.json` file, which is the training dataset for developing custom AI models used with Ansible Lightspeed.
+(a local directory, an archive file or a git URL) by running `ansible-lint` internally, updates Ansible files using the [Autofix feature of `ansible-lint`](https://ansible.readthedocs.io/projects/lint/autofix/) and generates the `ftdata.json` file, which is the training dataset for developing custom AI models.

 ## Build